 You participated in the F1 Workshop.
 How was the experience?

 The F1 Workshop was a great opportunity to get to know the SimScale platform and its capabilities.
-It also gave me access to F1 engineering, which is one of my passions, and insights from people involved in the medium.
+It also gave me access to F1 engineering, which is one of my passions, and insights from people involved in the field.

 My favorite part was the real F1 car geometry and simulation, and the opportunity to analyze the results of the race car aerodynamics using CFD.
 Also, the discussions on the homework assignments were very informative.